 If you are contestable, you can choose to purchase electricity from one of the following methods:

 For your convenience, we will be pleased to assist you with the contestability application.
-You can call our Customer Experience Hotline at 63636688 for assistance.
-Do also fax your last 3 months electricity bills at 63636600 and we will handle the paperwork on your behalf.
+You can call our Customer Experience Hotline for Business at 6363 6688 for assistance.
+Alternatively, you can also email to email@example.com with the latest ACRA and the last 3 months of electricity bill.

 Adopting a transparent approach, customers can be assured of excellent service quality coupled with a suite of services that centre around an efficient electricity supply to our customers.

 To receive a competitive quotation from us, you may request for a quotation here.
-Our sales professionals will then contact you and work out a customized energy solution for you.
+Our sales professionals will then contact you and work out a customized energy solution for your business.

 SP Services Ltd, a member of SP Group, is the Market Support Services Licensee (MSSL) providing Market Support Services such as reading of electricity meters, data management and facilitation the transfer of customers from electrical retailers.